Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-web-app-on-azure.md

 # Deploy a Spring Boot Application to the Azure App Service

-The **[Spring Framework]** is an open-source solution which helps Java developers create enterprise-level applications, and one of the more-popular projects which is built on top of that platform is [Spring Boot], which provides a simplified approach for creating stand-alone Java applications.

-This tutorial will walk you though creating the sample Spring Boot Getting Started web app and deploying it to [Azure App Service].
+This tutorial will walk you though creating a sample [Spring Boot] Getting Started web app and deploying it to [Azure App Service].

 ### Prerequisites